Felicia-Mage/Project/README.md

 # Project
-Currently working on a project, deets are topse cret for now.
+Currently working on a project, deets are top secret for now.